Philadelphia Flyers: Return to contention (1994–2004)

-Legion of Doom and return to contention (1994–2004)
+Legion of Doom (1994–1997)

-Bobby Clarke returned to the general manager position prior to the lockout-shortened 1994–95 season and immediately began putting his stamp on the team.
-New head coach Terry Murray replaced Kevin Dineen as team captain with Lindros prior to the start of training camp.
-In order to shore up the defense, Ron Hextall was re-acquired from the Islanders and high-scoring winger Recchi was traded to Montreal for Eric Desjardins, Gilbert Dionne and John LeClair early in the abbreviated season.
 The Flyers initially struggled out of the gate, going only 3–7–1 through their first 11 games while being outscored 34–22.
 Lindros and LeClair then teamed with Renberg to form the Legion of Doom line, a mix of scoring talent and physical intimidation.
 In their 37 games (including the 3–1 victory on February 11, 1995, against the New Jersey Devils), the Flyers went 25–9–3 and outscored their opponents 128–98 en route.
 Lindros tied Jaromir Jagr for the regular season scoring lead (though Jagr won the Art Ross Trophy with more goals), and captured the Hart Memorial Trophy as the league's MVP.
 The playoff drought came to an end as the Flyers won their first division title in eight years and clinched the second seed in the Eastern Conference.
-After dispatching Buffalo in five and sweeping the defending Stanley Cup champion Rangers, the Flyers were upset in the Eastern Conference Finals to the eventual Stanley Cup champion New Jersey Devils in six games.
+After dispatching Buffalo in five and sweeping the defending Stanley Cup champion Rangers, the Flyers were upset in the conference finals to the eventual Stanley Cup champion New Jersey Devils in six games.